Russia launches another large-scale drone and missile attack on Ukraine, killing 3 and wounding 13

 Plumes of smoke rose in Kyiv as air defense forces worked to shoot down drones and missiles Tuesday.

+“There were military facilities here,” she said, noting that “everything and half of me, half of my soul, burned down.”

+Seven out of 10 districts were damaged in the attack, according to Maryna Kotsupii of the State Emergency Service of Ukraine, adding that 16-story and 25-story residential buildings were hit.

-Meanwhile, residents took shelter and slept in metro stations during the long attack.
-Nina Nosivets, 32, and her 8-month-old son, Levko, were among them.
+Residents took shelter and slept in metro stations during the long attack, including Nina Nosivets, 32, and her 8-month-old son, Levko.

 “I just try not to think about all this, silently curled up like a mouse, wait until it all passes, the attacks.
 Distract the child somehow because it's probably the hardest thing for him to bear," she said.

-Krystyna Semak, 37, said the explosions frightened her and she ran to the metro at 2 a.m., carrying a rug.
+Krystyna Semak, 37, said she was scared by the explosions and ran to the metro at 2 a.m., carrying a rug.

 Fires broke out in at least four Kyiv districts after debris from downed drones fell onto residential buildings and warehouses, according to the Kyiv City Military Administration.